Ancient China in Context

 A Taeko Brooks and E Bruce Brooks

-This book follows the Micians from their first appearance on the intellectual scene at the beginning of the 04th century to their apparent eclipse as an organized movement in the wake of the Chu conquest of Lu in 0249.
+This is the only modern account of the Mician movement, from its antecents in the 05th century to itsr first appearance on the intellectual scene at the beginning of the 04th century, to their apparent eclipse as an organized movement in the wake of the Chu conquest of Lu in 0249.
 The book makes sense of Mician doctrines as a natural growth in response to changing times and wider opportunities, and portrays Mician technical initiative not only in social engineering, but also in logic and the art of resisting war.
 Excerpts from the Mician writings are contexted by translations from contemporary schools of thought, some of them hostile, and some at least partly sympathetic, to the Mician program.

 Mwo Di, the founder of the Mician movement, was of totally unknown but definitely sub-elite origin.
 He was active at the very end of the 05th and the beginning of the 04th century.
 His is the first (and indeed the only) voice to be heard in the policy debates of the 04th century that does not come from the elite stratum of Warring States society.